Medically reviewed by Drugs.com. Last updated on Mar 17, 2020.

 -Postmarketing reports indicate the effects of this drug and all botulinum toxin effects may spread from the area of injection to produce symptoms consistent with botulinum toxin effects.
 These may include asthenia, generalized muscle weakness, diplopia, blurred vision, ptosis, dysphagia, dysphonia, dysarthria, urinary incontinence, and breathing difficulties.
 These symptoms have been reported hours to weeks after injection.
 Swallowing and breathing difficulties can be life threatening, and there have been reports of death.
 The risk is probably greatest in children treated for spasticity but symptoms can occur in adults treated for spasticity and other conditions, particularly those patients who have underlying conditions that would predispose them to these symptoms.
 In unapproved uses, including spasticity in children, and in approved indications, cases of spread of effect have been reported at doses comparable to those used to treat cervical dystonia and at lower doses.

--Hypersensitivity to any botulinum neurotoxin or any product excipients
+-Hypersensitivity to any botulinum toxin product or any product excipients

 -Infection at the proposed injection sites